January 08, 2018

 Bloom's Taxonomy Resources

-We've got two critical thinking tools of our own that are also aligned with Bloom's Taxonomy.
-The first is our poster of Bloom's Taxonomy verbs, and the other is the Bloom's Periodic Table of Activities.
-Click on the images below to explore and share each one.
+We've got great critical thinking tools of our own that are also aligned with Bloom's Taxonomy.
+The first is our poster of Bloom's Taxonomy verbs, and the other is the Critical Thinking Companion which includes great activities and rubrics.